MA Program Faculty

 • The Wright Institute Master of Arts (MA) in Counseling PsychologyMary M. Clarke, PhD - Full-Time Faculty

-Dr. Clarke is a licensed clinical psychologist who specializes in trauma recovery including: complex PTSD, dissociation, and DID.
+Dr. Clarke is a licensed clinical psychologist who specializes in trauma recovery including: complex PTSD, dissociation, and dissociative identity disorder (DID).
 She works with LGBTQ+, Trans, GNC, and Non Binary folks.
 Additionally, she has long-term therapy experience with personality concerns and other relational needs.
-In over 15+ years as a clinician, she has provided...
+In over 18+ years as a clinician, she has provided...
 Read more »

 • The Wright Institute Master of Arts (MA) in Counseling PsychologyJennifer Dorsey, MA - Part-Time Faculty